merilora/maria-website/content/home/supervise.md

 +++
-# Supervision widget.
+# Custom widget.
-# This widget displays recent posts from `content/supervision/`.
+# An example of using the custom widget to create your own homepage section.
+# To create more sections, duplicate this file and edit the values below as desired.
-widget = "supervision"
+widget = "custom"

-active = false
+active = true

-date = "2016-04-20T00:00:00"
+date = 2016-04-20T00:00:00

+# Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Supervision"
 subtitle = ""

 # Order that this section will appear in.
-weight = 50
+weight = 60

-# Information
 +++

 If you're interested in my research work and would like to work on infant and child development, The University of Essex offers several options: